Multiplication: Trays of arrays

 Build

 Complete the number strings below as a class.
 We suggest completing the string on two separate days (see the Suggested Implementation for this sequence).
-Watch the Number strings professional learning embedded in this step to learn how to run a number string with your class.

 The first number string is on slide 29 and the second is on slide 30.